How to Wear a Sarong? 15+ Easy Ways for Trendy Looks

 How to Wear a Sarong: Side Knot Skirt

-The side knot skirt is one of the simplest yet chic ways to wear a sarong.
+The side knot skirt is one of the simplest yet chic how to put on a sarong.

 2. Long Skirt Style